 The Shrine has for centuries attracted Tamil Hindus from Sri Lanka and south India since the latter half of the 20th century.
 The site has risen dramatically among Buddhists who today constitute the majority of the visitors.
 The cult of Kataragama deviyo has become most popular amongst the Sinhalese people.
-A number of legends and myths are associated with the deity and the location which all are differing by religion.
+A number of legends and myths are associated with the deity and the location which all differ by religion.

-The priests of the temple are known as kapuralas and it is believed to be descended from Vedda people.
+The priests of the temple are known as kapuralas and it is believed to be descended from the Vedda people.
 Veddas also have a claim on the temple.
-Nearby mountain peak and locality through a number of legends.
+Nearby mountain peaks and locality through a number of legends.
 The temple complex is also connected to other similar temples in the eastern province which is dedicated to the Murugan.
 In the south of the island, Arunagirinathar traversed this pilgrimage route in the 15th century.
 The entire complex was declared a holy place by the government of Sri Lanka in 1950.
 Then political leaders have contributed to its maintenance and upkeep.

-As per s.pathmanathan, the original Kataragama shrine was established as a guardian deity shrine to Skanda-kumra within a Buddhist temple complex.
+As per s.pathmanathan, the original Kataragama shrine was established as a guardian deity shrine to Skanda-Kumar within a Buddhist temple complex.
 Then this shrine becomes idealized as a very spot amongst the local Tamils and Sinhalese.